Michael-Cowie/Notes/Math/calculus/derivatives.md

     <img src='./images/15.png' width='600'>
 </div>

-Now, if we zoom in and take the point at $x = 0.5$ We create a new variable $df$ where
+Now, if we zoom in and take the point at $x = 0.5$, we create a new variable $df$ where

 ```math
 df = d(\sin(x)) + d(x^2)